NeroINC/docker/sonar/README.md

 # WebServer

 ## Setup
-tpires/sonar-server is out of date, we rebuild it as neroinc/sonar-server, you can pull directly from docker hub or build with Dockerfile
+tpires/sonar-server is out of date, we rebuild it as neroinc/sonar-server, you can pull directly from docker hub or build with Dockerfile.
-	'docker build -t "local/sonar-server" .'

 Run web server and link it with the database.
 That link will be named "db".

 	`docker run -i -t -d --name sonar -p 9000:9000 --link smysql:db neroinc/sonar-server`

 ## Default user and password